Duncan McGuire (soccer): Senior

 In January 2024, McGuire was given his first call-up to the senior national team for January training in Orlando ahead of a friendly against Slovenia by Gregg Berhalter.
-On January 20, McGuire came on as a 62nd-minute substitute for Brian White in their 0–1 loss to Slovenia.
+On January 20, McGuire came on as a 62nd-minute substitute for Brian White in their 1–0 loss to Slovenia.

+Style of play

+McGuire is noted for playing with an intense work rate and consistently pressing opposition players in order to foment turnovers of the ball and create chances.